 - Network connectivity issues between SharePoint Web/App Servers and Database Server.
 Make sure your SharePoint servers are able to communicate with SQL Server by pinging/NSLookup.
 Also make sure no firewall rules are blocking your connections.
 Verify Named Pipes is ON.

 - The SharePoint service account used in App Pool doesn’t has enough access to SQL Server!
 Make sure your AppPool account has: Security Administrator & Database Creator rights on SQL Server.
 It also occurs when your service account password expires or account is locked.

-- Simply a Server Reboot also works sometimes!
+- Try IISReset.
+Simply a Server Reboot also works sometimes!

 - SharePoint database(s) may be in Offline mode, bring them Online from database properties!